Dan Raven

 Dan Raven is an American police drama that aired on NBC during the 1960–61 television season.
 It stars Skip Homeier and Dan Barton as Los Angeles County Sheriff's Department detectives whose beat is the Sunset Strip.

-Synopsis
+Plot

 Lieutenant Dan Raven is a Los Angeles County Sheriff's Department detective.
 He and his partner, Detective Sergeant Burke, work the night shift in the West Hollywood Division, where their beat is the Sunset Strip.
 The work brings them into frequent contact with celebrities such as singers, actors, and comedians.
 Perry Levitt is a magazine photographer working the Hollywood beat who frequently appears on the scene as Raven and Burke investigate crime in and around the many entertainment venues along the Strip.